(Weight Watchers Friendly Crock Pot Cooking, Day #5)

 - ¼ cup chopped fresh parsley, optional for serving

-- Stir together the cooked and drained ground beet, onion, carrots, celery, tomatoes, beans, broth, pasta sauce, oregano, hot pepper sauce, salt and pepper in a 6 to 7-quart slow cooker.
+- Stir together the cooked and drained ground beef, onion, carrots, celery, tomatoes, beans, broth, pasta sauce, oregano, hot pepper sauce, salt and pepper in a 6 to 7-quart slow cooker.

 - Cover and cook on LOW for 5 to 7 hours, or until the vegetables are as tender as you like them.